james-wheelerr/TextMazeSolver/README.md

 # TextMazeSolver

-Maze Solver that takes a maze in text form where:
+Maze Solver that takes a maze from standard input where:

   wall:                       '='